Skip to main content

 Client type confidential vs public

-In the CSS App, when requesting a new client you can specify whether you want it set up as a Confidential client or you want it set up as a Public Client with PKCE.
+In the CSS App, when requesting a new client you can specify to set it up in two ways:

 With a confidential client, the back-end component securely stores an application secret that allows it to communicate with the KeyCloak server to facilitate the OIDC authentication process.